Christianity in Jordan: Biblical sites

 Jordan is part of the Holy Land and has several biblical attractions that attract pilgrimage and tourist activities.

-Biblical sites include; Al-Maghtas where Jesus was baptized by John the Baptist, Mount Nebo where Moses looked on to the Promised Land, Umm ar-Rasas a fortified Roman garrison that contains 16 Byzantine churches, Madaba that holds the Madaba Map which is the oldest mosaic map of the Holy Land, Machaerus which is a fortified hilltop overlooking the Dead Sea where John the Baptist was imprisoned and executed and Umm Qais (Gadara) where Jesus is thought to have expelled demons out of a man near the shores of the Sea of Galilee.
+Biblical sites include; Al-Maghtas where Jesus was baptized; Mount Nebo where Moses looked on to the Promised Land; Umm ar-Rasas, a fortified Roman garrison that contains 16 Byzantine churches; Madaba that holds the Madaba Map which is the oldest mosaic map of the Holy Land; Machaerus which is a fortified hilltop overlooking the Dead Sea where John the Baptist was imprisoned and executed; and Umm Qais (Gadara) where Jesus expelled demons out of a man near the shores of the Sea of Galilee.

 In northern Jordan, there is a small creek where an angel met and wrestled with the patriarch Jacob.
 The rock struck by Moses to bring forth water and the patriarch Aaron's tomb are both in southern Jordan.
 The ruins of the fortress of the Ammonites are on a mountain overlooking downtown Amman.
 This is the site where King David had Bathsheba's husband Uriah the Hittite killed.

 Other sites

-There are many Arab and Frankish castles from the period of the Crusades in Jordan.
-The most famous of which is Ajlun castle located in the Ajloun district in northern Jordan.
-Other castles include Montreal (Crusader castle) and Kerak.
+There are many Arab and Frankish castles from the period of the Crusades in Jordan, the most famous of which is Ajlun castle located in the Ajloun district in northern Jordan.
+Other castles include Montreal and Kerak.
 Fuheis and Al Husn are two predominantly Christian towns of Jordan.

-The world's oldest built church exists in the city of Aqaba, southern Jordan.
+The world's oldest known purpose-built church exists in Aqaba.

-Christian institutions
+Institutions

 Schools

 There are many Christian schools in Jordan that educate students from both Christian and Muslim families.
 Some members of the royal family have attended a Christian school for a portion of their education.
 The Rosary Sister's School is run by the Catholic Church.
 The Franciscan Sisters School is run by the Franciscans.
 The National Orthodox School is run by the Eastern Orthodox Church and has received The Cambridge Queen Rania Award multiple times.

 The Ahliyyah School for Girls, the Bishop's School for Boys, and the Schneller School are run by the Anglican Church in Amman.
 There are also a school for the blind, a school for the deaf, and a school for physically handicapped students run by the Anglican church.
 The Baptist School of Amman is administered by the Baptist church in Jordan and enrolls students of both genders.
 The Baptist School band has played at many official government occasions.

 La Salle Amman is one of the most prestigious schools in Amman founded in 1950.
 An institute of the Brothers of the Christian Schools founded by Jean-Baptiste de la Salle.
 Along with Our Lady of Nazareth college and Terra Santa college.
+The Alliance Academy of Jordan a newly founded school in 2014 by the oldest Evangelical community in Jordan the Church & Missionary Alliance, regarded as a state of the art British and American based system school.
+The latest Chairman of the Board was Vice President of the CMA Rev. Hassan Dababneh.